-Center Based Early Childhood Programs have the option of two pathways under Standard 2: Environmental Rating Scales Pathway or Pyramid Model Pathway.
+Family Child Care Providers and Center-Based Early Childhood Programs have the option of two pathways for Standard 2: Environment Rating Scales pathway or Pyramid Model pathway.

 There are four GSQ Quality Steps (Steps 1-4).
 The following rubrics show the criteria separated by program type, as indicated by the headers on each rubric.
-A program must demonstrate meeting the criteria for the same selected level from Standard 1 and 2.
+A program must demonstrate meeting the criteria for the same selected Step from Standards 1 and 2.

-Please note: Regardless of the pathway chosen, Center Based Programs Providing both Early Childhood and Out-of-School Time Services must meet the requirements for both the Center Based Early Childhood Programs on p.
+Please note: Regardless of the pathway chosen, Center-Based Programs providing both Early Childhood and Out-of-School Time Services must meet the requirements for both the Center-Based Early Childhood Programs on p.
 15 and the Out-of-School Time Rubric on p.
 19 for the desired Quality Step.